 How to Find a Cheap Dentist Without Insurance

 There are a few solutions to the rising cost of dental insurance.
-New providers like Spirit Dental seek to disrupt the traditional insurance model, providing free quotes based on your needs, offering three yearly cleanings, and letting patients choose their own dentist.
-And some people have even turned to Groupon to find deals on dental care.
+New providers like Spirit Dental seek to disrupt the traditional insurance model, providing free quotes based on your needs, offering three cleanings a year, and letting patients choose their own dentist.
+And some uninsured individuals have even turned to Groupon to find deals on dental care.

-That being said, not everyone can afford insurance to cover the dental care they need.
+That said, not everyone can afford insurance to cover the dental care they need, and some folks are seeking out the most affordable treatment available.

 One solution to find a cheap dentist without insurance?
 Dental schools.

-Many community colleges and universities have dental programs whose students provide inexpensive dental care.
-Making a simple phone call or doing a Google search will help you determine if there are any nearby.
-Plus, you can use the ADA’s web search to filter colleges by location and services offered to find one in your area.
+Many community colleges and universities have dental programs in which students provide inexpensive dental care.
+Making a simple phone call or doing a Google search of dental schools in your area will help you determine if there are any close to home.
+Plus, you can use the ADA’s web search to filter colleges by location and services offered to find one nearby.

 As luck would have it, there is a dental school near my house.
 It provides a number of services for incredibly low prices, including: